jordyorel/orus-lang/docs/COMPLETE_ORUS_TUTORIAL.md

 ```

 The `matches` keyword provides a readable equality check—code generation treats it like `==`.

+Until generics land, payload bindings default to the `any` type.
+Cast the binding to the variant's payload type before chaining
+another conversion (like `as string`) to satisfy the checker.

 ## 11. Error Handling
 - `try:` introduces protected code. `catch name:` (or `catch:`) handles thrown values.
 Both accept either a single statement on the same line or an indented block.